-You were either 65 or older in 2009 or receiving SSI Title 16 income from the Social Security Administration.
+1. You were either 65 or older in 2012 or, if under age 65, you were receiving SSI Title 16 income from the Social Security Administration.

-NOTE: This is not the normal Social Security disability.
+NOTE: SSI Title 16 income is not the normal Social Security disability.

-- 2. You were an Arizona resident for the full year in 2009. - You paid property tax on your Arizona home in 2009.
-You paid rent on taxable property for the entire year or you did a combination of both. - 4.
-If you lived alone, your income from all sources was under \$3,751.
-If you lived with others, the household income was under \$5,501.
+- 2. You were an Arizona resident for the full year in 2012. - You paid property tax on your Arizona home in 2012.
+You paid rent on taxable property for the entire year or you did a combination of both.

+4. If you lived alone, your total household income was under \$3,751.
+If you lived with others, the total household income was under \$5,501.
+To see what income is included in household income, see Form 140PTC instructions.